 Ph.D.
 Candidacy Examination Committee

 Three faculty (two chosen by the Department, one by the student), who administers the candidacy examination.

 Three or more faculty members (the student's PI and at least two other faculty members) who advise each student in the conduct of her/his thesis research.
 The chair of the committee will be selected at the first meeting and is someone other than the student's direct PI.
 Students must have their first meeting before the end of the academic third year, as well as annual meetings until their defense.
-Before each meeting occurs, the student must supply their committee as well as the Graduate Program Administrator with a research summary (three-page limit) of the past year's accomplishments.
+Before each meeting occurs, the student must supply their committee as well as the Graduate Program Administrator with a research summary (three-page limit; provided one week before the committee meeting) of the past year's accomplishments.
 At the start of each meeting, the student will be asked to leave the room briefly while the faculty confer with each other.
 Subsequently, the PI will then be asked to leave the room briefly while the rest of the committee members confer with the student.
 After each meeting a student must submit to the Department a completed and signed Thesis Guidance Committee Meeting form which the chair of the committee fills out.
 If a student is not in compliance with the committee meeting requirements, the Department reserves the right to freeze summer funding until the student meets the above requirements.
 Missed payments will not be retroactively paid.
 Please note: An unsatisfactory progress report from the committee necessitates a follow up meeting within six months rather than the standard twelve month period.
 Two consecutive meetings with unsatisfactory progress can lead to the dismissal of a student from the Ph.D. program after a formal review of the situation by the GPD, the Department Chair, and the student's guidance committee.
 In this case, a student may write up and defend his/her research as a Masters thesis should a sufficient body of work exist.